Back to Top

 To be evaluated for financial aid at AACC for summer, you must update your FAFSA and add AACC's Federal School Code so we can have your information sent to our office.

-If you already filed your FAFSA, you must go back and add our Federal School Code 002058.
-To add the code online, use your FSA ID and password and go to the FAFSA website.
+If you already filed your FAFSA, you must go back and add our Federal School Code: 002058.
+To add the code online, use your FSA ID and password and log in to the FAFSA website.
 To add the code by phone, get the DRN number listed on your Student Aid Report and call the federal processor (800-4FED-AID).
 Federal grants and loans can't be directly transferred from one school to another.
 When our office receives your FAFSA data, we will evaluate your eligibility for loans and grants for summer.

 Our office will email any requests for additional required documentation through your AACC email.
 You also may check your status by logging into MyAACC.